 The Oklahoma State Regents for Higher Education (OSRHE) is a constitutional board of nine members appointed by the Governor and approved by the Senate, with one member’s term expiring each year.
 This board issues all degrees earned, determines the curricula and courses of study, prescribes academic standards, establishes student fees, and allocates funds to each institution for operation and maintenance from the legislative appropriations which are made to the board. http://www.okhighered.org/

 The Regional University System of Oklahoma (RUSO) is a constitutional board of nine members, eight of whom are appointed by the governor by and with the consent of the Senate.
 The ninth member is the State Superintendent of Public Instruction.
-Members of the Board serve a nine-year staggered terms.
+Members of the Board serve a nine-year staggered term.
 The duties and powers of this Board are to make rules and regulations governing Northeastern State University and its sister schools, employ all persons in the service of these universities, construct all buildings, and authorize the purchase of equipment and supplies. http://www.ruso.edu/

 Locally, the President is the chief executive officer and is responsible for the administration of the university.
 The President may delegate authority to selected administrators to facilitate management of the university while retaining the responsibility and accountability vested in the President.
 The President reports directly to the governing boards and is responsible for the determination and administration of all University policies.